The effort to understand evil has a long history in our civilization.

 I’ve been looking into the problem of evil, off and on, my whole adult life.
 If there are very illuminating or satisfactory answer out there from secular thinkers, I am unaware of them.

-But the only answer I’ll discuss (among those I find unsatisfactory) is the major answer provided by religious thinkers in the Western (mostly Christian) tradition.
+But here I’ll only discuss the major answer — which I also find unsatisfactory — provided by religious thinkers in the Western (mostly Christian) tradition.

 These thinkers faced a real problem—given the image of God they felt a need to protect.

 They could not help but recognize that the world is broken – i.e. that there is evil in the world.
-But the challenge was to reconcile that unescapable reality with their image of God as both all-good and all-powerful.
+(Not for them any Panglossian “best of all possible worlds.”)
+But the challenge facing them was to reconcile that unescapable reality with their image of God as both all-good and all-powerful.
 How could the world created by such a God contain so much evil?
 (Theirs is the problem called, historically, “theodicy.”)

 I truly sympathize with their dilemma.
-I, too, would wish to believe that the world we live in is created and is still (in some important sense) ruled by an all-powerful, all-knowing, all-good Being.
+I, too, would wish to believe that the world we live in is created and is still (in some important sense) ruled by an all-good, all-powerful, all-knowing Being.
 But there is no good way of reconciling that notion with the evidence of the world.

 What they came up with, to identify the sources of evil, have generally boiled down to some gesture in the direction of something called “free will.”
 Humans are free to choose, they say, and when people choose evil it’s their fault.